 Last night I watched a video produced by the humanitarian agency MedAir which works in some of the most intense relief contexts in our world, establishing food distribution programs, collaborating with communities to create clean water sources, and rebuilding houses after natural disaster destroys whole communities.
 It doesn't matter how many times I see pictures of starving children wasting away, their gaunt faces haunt me and my heart is broken again.
 How is it possible that we allow children created in the image of God to endure such unimaginable horror?
+In the background of the video, Israeli recording artist Noa's song "We" provoked a feeling of grief within me that our common humanity is lost on us much of the time, as we forget that, in her words,

 we fall/we’re trying